 This trend aligns with what the Armorblox threat research team has observed, mainly related to a consistent increase in 0-day credential phishing attacks.
 We have seen cybercriminals exploit Google and other free online services, impersonate known brands, and use voice in combination with email in their attempts to extract victims’ credentials.

 Exploiting Trust in a Year of Uncertainty

-In 2020, the IC3 received over 28,500 complaints related to COVID-19.
-In mid-April last year, Google’s Threat Analysis Group reported that they detected 18 million COVID-19 themed malware and phishing emails per day.
+In 2020, the IC3 received over 28,500 COVID-19 related complaints.
+Additionally, in mid-April of 2020, Google’s Threat Analysis Group reported that they detected 18 million COVID-19 themed malware and phishing emails per day.

-During times filled with volatility and uncertainty (2020 certainly fits this description), our brains tend to take certain shortcuts on whom to trust - we lean into trusting people we know, entities with authority, and anyone who can help reduce our uncertainty.
-Thus, it is disappointing but not surprising to see the rising volume of government impersonation attacks reported by the IC3 in 2020.
+During times filled with volatility and uncertainty, our brains tend to take specific shortcuts on whom to trust.
+We lean into trusting people we know, entities with authority, and anyone who can help reduce our uncertainty.
+Thus, it is disappointing (but not surprising) to see government impersonation attacks reported by the IC3 rise in 2020.

-Armorblox has observed a persistent pattern of email attacks that use COVID-19 as a lure.
-Read our research advisory note from a couple of months ago if you’re interested to learn more.
+Armorblox has observed persistent email attacks that use COVID-19 as a lure.
+Read COVID Email Scams Aren’t Going Away to learn more.

 Socially Engineering the Most Vulnerable

 The report highlighted some sobering statistics on how cybercriminals continue to use social engineering techniques to prey on vulnerable people.

 Most COVID-19 related scams involved attackers fraudulently submitting unemployment insurance claims after stealing victims’ identities.
 In addition, paycheck Protection Programs (PPP) and small business economic injury disaster loans were also used in scams, harming people and businesses that were already most at risk from pandemic-related upheaval.